Erra (band)

-Erra (stylized as ERRA) is an American progressive metalcore band from Birmingham, Alabama, formed in 2009.
-The band was named after the homonymous Akkadian god of war and plague.
-The band has released five studio albums and three EPs to date.
-Their latest album, titled Erra, was released on March 19, 2021.
-They have toured with bands such as As I Lay Dying, August Burns Red, TesseracT, Born of Osiris, Ice Nine Kills, Glass Cloud, Within the Ruins and Texas in July.
+Erra (stylized in all caps as ERRA) is an American progressive metalcore band from Birmingham, Alabama, formed in 2009.
+The band has released six studio albums and three EPs to date.
+Their latest album, titled Cure, was released on April 5, 2024.
+They have toured with bands such as As I Lay Dying, August Burns Red, TesseracT, Born of Osiris, Ice Nine Kills, Glass Cloud, Within the Ruins, Bad Omens, I See Stars, and Texas in July.

 History

 Early years and Impulse (2009–2011)

-Erra was formed in 2009 by high school friends Alex Ballew, Jesse Cash, Adam Hicks, Garrison Lee and Alan Rigdon in Birmingham, Alabama.
+Erra was formed in 2009 by high school friends Alex Ballew (drums), Jesse Cash (lead guitar, clean vocals), Adam Hicks (bass), Garrison Lee (lead vocals), and Alan Rigdon (rhythm guitar), in Birmingham, Alabama.
 The band wrote and self-released two EPs: a self-titled in 2009 and Andromeda in 2010.
 This gained the attention of Tragic Hero Records, which had signed them in 2011.
 Later that year, the band released their first studio album Impulse and toured with bands such as Born of Osiris and Upon a Burning Body.